dcac/dcac.github.io/_posts/reviews/2017-06-05-everything-everything.md

 I’m only giving examples of males since they are the most evident in their miscasting.
 Generally, in YA epics, female actors are chosen based on their ability to look young, so the lines between high schooler and grown-ass adult with an RRSP fund are hard to differentiate.

-That’s why _Everything, Everything_  for .
+That’s why _Everything, Everything_  stood out for me.
 The relationship between Maddy, played by Amandla Stenberg, and Olly, played by Nick Robinson, seemed so natural and authentic because they looked and acted like teenagers.
 They were reckless in their pursuits and driven by an emotion that is so unknown for someone of their age.
 In short: their love was believable.
 At no point did I ever snap out of my movie-going experience and wonder, “Hey, you know what?
 I think she’s just into him because he can bench press a small car.”

 If I compare back to “High School” hunks like Theo James or Taylor Lautner, Nick Robinson seems frail and awkward -- which is _perfect_.
 His long, parted hair, his preference for black clothing (clearly a phase), and the way he slightly slouches and drags his feet; everything about Olly screams “teenager in revolt”.
 His lack of an Adonis-like physique gives the audience a reason to watch him as a boy trying to get the attention of girl.
 We laugh at his lame gestures and see the nervousness in his eyes when he professes his love.